shindavid/AlphaZeroArcade/README.md

 If you have access to multiple machines, you can launch `run_docker.py` on each of them, and then launch commands to effectively perform a big distributed AlphaZero run.

-TODO: tips on setting up VSCode to connect to the Docker container.
+### VSCode

+Once you have a Docker container running via `./run_docker.py`, the best workflow is to have your IDE connect to it.

+For VSCode, this can be accomplished as follows:

+1. Install the "Remote Development" extension.
+2. Launch the Command Palette with `Ctrl + Shift + P`, and search for "Attach to Running Container".
+3. Select the container

 ### Building

-Within your docker container, from the `/workspace/` directory, run:
+Within your docker container, from the `/workspace/repo/` directory, run:

 ```
 ./py/build.py